Las Canciones del Amor (The Songs of Love)

 • Tomasa Pavón: Natalia's deeply faithful mother, devoted to La Virgen de Guadalupe.
 Strong in family values and spiritual guidance, she provides a nurturing presence rooted in Mexican cultural and religious traditions.

-• Nicolás Pavón: Natalia’s playful and tech-savvy younger brother, known for his quick wit and humor.
+• Nicolás Pavón: Natalia’s younger brother, known for his quick wit and humor.
 A jokester at heart, Nicolás brings a modern perspective to the traditional Pavón family, often bridging the gap between the old and the new.

-• Mónica Castillo: Natalia's childhood friend and a fashion marketer who has been part of the Pavón family for years.
-She calls everyone "mi amor" and is a beloved neighborhood figure, known for her charm and loyalty.
+• Mónica Castillo: Natalia’s childhood friend and a fashion marketer who has been close to the Pavón family for years.
+She affectionately calls everyone “mi amor” and is known for her charm and loyalty.

 • Rocío Vargas: A young and passionate taquera (taco chef) at La Taquería de Siempre, known for her bold flavors and even bolder personality.
 She brings humor, spice, and heart to the kitchen, adding warmth to the Pavón family dynamic.